NhiNguyencmt8/StretchMapping/README.md

 Various experiments were conducted to evaluate the performance of the Stretch Mapping system.
 The following images illustrate the mapping results in different scenarios:

-### Bar Plot:
+### Object Precision Comparison Bar Plot

-The bar plot compares object precision scores between Khronos and Stretch's Odom (blue) and Khronos integrated with ORBSLAM2 (red) across different scenarios.
-It shows that ORBSLAMs integration generally improves precision, particularly in dynamic scenes involving human movement and object displacement.
-However, the improvement is marginal in static scenes with no motion.
+The bar plot illustrates the object precision scores across various scenarios, comparing two configurations: Khronos with Stretch's Odom (blue) and Khronos integrated with ORBSLAM2 (red).
+The results highlight that integrating ORBSLAM2 generally enhances precision, especially in dynamic scenarios involving human movement and object displacement.
+However, the improvement is minimal in static scenes with no motion.

 <div align="center">
    <img src="./results/comparision_plot.png" alt="Bar Plot of Mapping Accuracy">
 </div>

-### Confusion Matrix:
+### Confusion Matrix 📊

+The confusion matrix below provides a detailed breakdown of the classification performance for the semantic mapping system.
+It highlights the true positive, false positive, and false negative rates for various object categories, offering insights into the system's accuracy and areas for improvement.

 <div align="center">
    <img src="./results/confusion_matrix.png" alt="Confusion Matrix">